O365/python-o365/README.md

-# pyo365 - Microsoft Graph and Office 365 API made easy
+# O365 - Microsoft Graph and Office 365 API made easy

+> API Documentation is available [here](https://o365.github.io/python-o365/latest/html/api.html)

+> Detailed usage documentation is still in progress

 This project aims is to make it easy to interact with Microsoft Graph and Office 365 Email, Contacts, Calendar, OneDrive, etc.